Nexxo11/AxoloteOwAdder/README.md

 # AxoloteOwAdder
 # Version 0.3.2

-Is a tool for adding and configuring overworld events in the Pokeemerald-expansion project.
+Is a tool for adding and configuring overworld events in the Pokeemerald
-It uses a DearPyGui-based graphical user interface (GUI)

 ![image](https://github.com/user-attachments/assets/afd40f40-25c9-4284-a16e-bf0d9cea5224)
 ![image](https://github.com/user-attachments/assets/57e493b1-8778-4446-a972-672ef68b5895)